-Once the Agreement has been signed, the developer should start preparing site specific documents, include E&S documentation, and take the following steps:
+Once the developer has been admitted into the program, the developer shall start preparing site specific documents including E&S documentation as follows:

-- Conduct E&S screening and classify sites into E&S risk category (I, II); - Inform REA of outcomes of screening (consolidated report);
+- Conduct E&S screening and classify sites into E&S risk category (I, II); - Inform REA of outcomes of screening (consolidated report); - In case any sites fall under the E&S Exclusion Criteria for Mini Grid and Power Generation Sites, inform REA immediately;

-- In case any sites fall under the &S Exclusion Criteria for Mini Grid and Power Generation Sites, inform REA immediately; - Prepare ESIA and ESMP (for category I) or ESMP (for category II), Resettlement Action Plan and/ Livelihood Restoration Plan, as applicable; in case where ESIAs and/or ESMPs have been prepared by mini grid developers in advance of their application for performance based grants, such instruments should be updated if necessary to ensure they meet World Bank safeguard policies pursuant guidance provided in the ESMS template (Annex IV); - Obtain any E&S permits required by law; - Conduct stakeholder engagement and establish a grievance redress mechanism; and - Submit relevant documents to REA (specifically, ESIAs and RAPs/ LRPs for category I) and keep documents for category II on file for verification by REA as part of oversight and monitoring. - RAPs/LRP must be reviewed and cleared by the World Bank.
+- Prepare ESIA and ESMP (for category I) or ESMP (for category II), Resettlement Action Plan and/ Livelihood Restoration Plan, as applicable; in case where ESIAs and/or ESMPs have been prepared by mini grid developers in advance of their application for performance based grants, such instruments should be updated if necessary to ensure they meet World Bank safeguard policies pursuant guidance provided in the ESMS template (Annex IV); - Obtain any E&S permits required by law; - Conduct stakeholder engagement and establish a grievance redress mechanism; and - Submit relevant documents to REA (specifically, ESIAs and RAPs/ LRPs for category I) and keep documents for category II on file for verification by REA as part of oversight and monitoring. - RAPs/LRP must be reviewed and cleared by the World Bank.

-REA will review and verify the site preparation documents through desk review of ESIA and ESMP, with sample site visits when feasible during design verification with aim to minizine negative E&S impacts.
-In addition, REA will review all RAP/LRP and visit all sites where activities are expected to lead to involutory physical/ economic displacement.
+REA will review and verify the site preparation documents through desk review of ESIA and ESMP, with sample site visits when feasible during design verification with aim to minimize negative E&S impacts.
+In addition, REA will review all RAP/LRP and visit all sites where activities are expected to lead to involuntary physical/ economic displacement.